 - The Good and the Beautiful – Has FREE curriculum and unit studies like Marine Biology, Math, Language Arts, and Handwriting.
-Vast collection of curriculum available for purchase.
+A vast collection of curricula is available for purchase.

-- Discovery Plus – We got this recently on promo price of Php129 for the first year.
+- Discovery Plus – We got this recently at a promo price of Php129 for the first year.
 We’ve been using this for Science and for watching baking shows.

 - Number Blocks and Alpha Blocks – FREE videos on Youtube.
 MONTHLY SUBSCRIPTION on Netflix.
-These has helped my kids in appreciating numbers (counting, addition, and multiplication) as well as phonics and spelling.
+These have helped my kids in appreciating numbers (counting, addition, and multiplication) as well as phonics and spelling.

 - Flocabulary – FREE FOR 30 DAYS.
 Most subjects including social and emotional development

 - Nearpod – FREE.
-Most subjects including Technology and Computer Science.
+Most subjects include Technology and Computer Science.
 For Kinder up to Higher Ed.